wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 At a high level, remote debugging is a development/test feature which, for some reason, made it into the ordinary retail version of Chrome.

-#### **Since its a "feature" and requires an adversary/malware to already be present on the machine (post-exploitation) Chromium likely won't be changing anything.
+#### **Since its a "feature" and requires an adversary/malware to be present on the machine (post-exploitation) Chromium likely won't be changing anything.
 Hence this post will highlight important detections that Anti-Virus products and Blue Teams should put in place to have telemetry for catching potential misuse or attacks and protecting users.**

 *Hopefully this post can help raise additional awareness to improve detections and countermeasures.*